Engine > Valve clearance adjustment on Austin Mini

 The spark plugs are generally numbered from 1 to 4 starting with the spark plug closest to the radiator.

-Identifying the high-tension leads will make things easier during reassembly.
+Identifying the ignition wires will make things easier during reassembly.

-Identifying the high-tension leads will make things easier during reassembly.
+Identifying the ignition wires will make things easier during reassembly.

 Op 05

-Locate where the small rubber plug of the torque converter bellhousing is.
+Locate where the small rubber plug of the torque converter housing is.

 Op 06

-Remove the small rubber plug from the torque converter bellhousing.
+Remove the small rubber plug from the torque converter housing.
 Use the small flathead screwdriver.

 Remove rubber plug